 Chewed Up Items

-If items are being chewed frequently, and you have noticed a significant increase in chewed items, then you will have more rats in your home.
+If items are being chewed frequently, and you have noticed a significant increase in chewed items, you will have more rats in your home.

 It might be worth using rat poison too, but be sure to use rat poison responsibly!
 Always catch the rats so they can’t escape after taking the bait.